Tired? Breathless? RLS? Iron Deficiency Might be the Cause

 Iron is essential for health and required for hundreds of biological functions.
 Your red blood cell’s ability to carry oxygen requires oxygen.
 Your ability to create hormones such as thyroid hormone, dopamine and epinephrine depend on having enough iron.
 Iron is required to create, protect and repair your genes, to produce energy and for your muscle to work properly.

 Iron deficiency often develops gradually, so most people don’t even realize they have a problem.
-People may blame their shortness of breath, restless leg syndrome (RLS), low energy or feeling depressed on other things, not realizing that low iron could be the underlying cause.
+People may blame their shortness of breath, restless leg syndrome (RLS), low energy, anxiety or feeling depressed on other things, not realizing that low iron could be the underlying cause.

 Iron Deficiency Anemia